What is SEM (Search Engine Marketing)

 • Analyze your competition to see who they are targeting and the language they use.

-• Identify what sets you apart from your competitors, whether it’s unique features or exceptional customer support.
+• Identify what differentiates you from your competitors, whether unique features or exceptional customer support.

 2. Ignoring User Intent